zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 So, Evelyn tells Hank to “count up starting with the coins” and to work his way up, meaning to get up to a higher amount – in this case  to the paper money, what are called “paper bills” (bills).
 In the U.S., the most common paper bills you will see are $1 bills, $5 bills, $10 bills, and $20 bill s, although you will also see $50 bills and $100 bills.

 Evelyn says, “Count out loud,” meaning so the perso n can hear you, “so the customer gets a running total.”
-A “running total” i s a total amount each time you add a new amount to what you are giving the custome r, just as I did when I gave my example of $9.37, thirty-eight, thirty-nine, for ty.
+A “running total” is a total amount each time you add a new amount to what you are giving the custome r, just as I did when I gave my example of $9.37, thirty-eight, thirty-nine, for ty.
 That’s a running total.
 Hank says, “Okay, but first I have to do the math.”
 “To do the math” means the same as to calculate.

 Hank says, “The change should be,” and then he stop s and says, “Can I have a piece of paper to check my work?”
 Hank wants a piec e of paper and a pencil or a pen to calculate on the piece of paper rather than doing it in his head.
 He says, “I don’t want to short the customer or give them” – hi m or her – “too much change.”
 “To short” (short) means to give the customer less money than you are supposed to give him.
 Of course you don’t want to short the customer.
 The customer might get very angry.